Rent, Rewear & Reduce your clothing and clean up the planet..

 How does renting work?

 Organic fibres are not made from plastic.
 They are durable, long lasting and of such good quality that we don't like seeing them go to waste.
-When you rent your baby's clothes you are part of the solution to end textile waste and microfibres in the ocean.
-Your baby will dress in top quality 100% organic clothing whilst you enjoy life knowing they will have a healthier world to live in.

 It's solution based!